waffle-iron/DAO-1.0/README.md

 ## What is it?
-A generic DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.
+A Standard DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.

 Feel free to reuse to create your own Decentralized Autonomous Organization using this framework.